solana-developers/solana-cookbook/docs/gaming/store-sol-in-pda.md

 to change the lamports from the chest account and add them to the player account.
 Here we can not just call the System program transfer because our PDA is not owned by the System program.
 When using try_borrow_mut_lamports the account that gets lamports deducted needs to be a signer and the runtime always makes sure that after a transaction all account balances together equal out again.

 You can use this system to reward players for any kind of action in a game.
 You could for example let players pay a fee to start a game and then when they reach certain goals you transfer some sol back.
 Or you could let people pay Sol into a price pool and then let the best players get more rewards.

-The full source code ready to deploy you can find in this [Solana Playground example](https://beta.solpg.io/tutorials/tiny-adventure-two)